bus-stop/x-terminal/README.md

 npm install
 ```

-Rebuild any native binaries that were installed (such as the binaries from the
+You shouldn't need to rebuild any [node-pty](https://github.com/Tyriar/node-pty)
-[node-pty](https://github.com/Tyriar/node-pty) package) so that they can be
+since they are pre-compiled, however in the event they aren't available,
-used inside Atom.
+you can rebuild them with:

 ```sh
 apm rebuild